 We open with the question that shapes everything that follows: how do we actually frame a case?
 How do we order our thinking, prioritise interventions, and decide where to begin when the presentation is complex and the woman in front of us is exhausted?
 Nervous system regulation is not an afterthought here — it is the thread that runs through the entire clinical structure, informing how we interpret symptoms, sequence support, and build a framework that holds.

-The session then moves into live case work, welcoming your questions throughout.
-Two cases submitted in advance by ticket holders will be worked through together — a collaborative, open format that reflects the kind of clinical thinking that lecture-style learning simply cannot replicate.
+The session moves into live case work, welcoming your questions throughout.
+Two cases will be worked through together — a collaborative, open format that reflects the kind of clinical thinking that lecture-style learning simply cannot replicate.
 Sitting with complexity in real time, hearing how experienced clinicians reason through uncertainty, recognising your own clients in the room: this is where integration happens.

 The afternoon closes with a guided breathwork practice — a lived demonstration of one of the most accessible and evidence-based nervous system tools available to both practitioners and clients.